emc-mongoose/mongoose-base/doc/usage/input/configuration/README.md

 | "6EB"   | 6EB (exobytes)
 | "7YB"   | Invalid Value

+All conversions between specified sizes are done using 2^10 (1024) multiplier.
+So 1MB is 1_048_576 bytes.

 ##### 1.2.3.
 Dictionary

 Some configuration values support the dictionary type.
 Don't use the command line arguments for the dictionary values